arungeorgesaji/raspberry-pi-discord-status-bot/README.md

 3. Create a `.env` file in the project directory and add the following variables (or rename the one on the repo to .env and add your variables):
    ```
+   #current code makes you type this in the main.py itself you can adjust if needed
    BOT_TOKEN=your_bot_token
    CHANNEL_ID=your_channel_id
    ALERT_CHANNEL_ID=your_alert_channel_id